-My husband and I love to get a meal out with friends.
-Having a baby definitely can complicate that though.
-We’ve learned a few tricks over the last year or so for keeping our son happy and entertained at the table, and I wanted to share a few with you today!
+My husband and I love to go have a meal out with friends.
+Having a baby definitely can complicate that, though.
+We’ve learned a few tricks over the last year or so for keeping our son happy and entertained at the table.

-2. Part of Your World.
+2. Make sure your little one feels included.
 Our son hates to watch everyone eat if he can’t be a part of it.
 So we try to order something off the menu he can nibble on.
 Rice, beans, bread, fruit… most restaurants will have a good option.
-Then we give him his own plate so he feels like he’s part of the group.
-We also pack a bunch of finger food snacks from home we can give him.
+Then we give him his own plate, so he feels like he’s part of the group.
+We also pack a bunch of finger food snacks from home to give him.

-3. Toy Central.
-A lot of restaurants have little crayons and coloring sheets and toys for kids, but we still pack our own to occupy him in case he starts to get fussy or bored.
+3. Don’t forget toys.
+A lot of restaurants have little crayons and coloring sheets and toys for kids, but we still pack our own to occupy him, in case he starts to get fussy or bored.
 We also bring our tablet and have a few of his favorite movies ready to go!